cisinthiseconomy/cisinthiseconomy.com/DSEAMelee.md

 Parking garage (P Sports) across the street from the venue

 **Food:**
-Opposite end of the venue has a bar which serves dinner till 21:00, after that you can only order snack
+Opposite end of the venue has a bar which serves dinner till 21:00, after that you can only order snacks

 **Stream/bracket/discord:**